model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ## Introducing the Kani VS Code Extension

-The Kani VS Code extension offers a hassle-free and seamless integration into Visual Studio Code, making it more convenient to write and debug proofs.
+The Kani VS Code extension offers a hassle-free and seamless integration into Visual Studio Code, making it more convenient to write and debug harnesses.
 As you write Kani harnesses, the extension detects them and conveniently displays them within your testing panel.
-The extension offers detailed diagnostics, feedback about proof failures, error messages, and stack traces.
+The extension offers detailed diagnostics, feedback about verification failures, error messages, and stack traces.
 This empowers our users to find bugs and verify their code quicker.
 You can install the extension from the [webpage](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) on VS Code marketplace or by searching for `Kani` in the extensions tab of your VS Code window.